Krisha Eye Hospital

 What is phacoemulsification?

-Phacoemulsification is the most common technique, where ultrasonic waves are precisely directed to break the cloudy lens (cataract) into smaller fragments.
+Phacoemulsification is the most common technique used in cataract treatment and a modern alternative to traditional cataract surgery, where ultrasonic waves are precisely directed to break the cloudy lens (cataract) into smaller fragments.

 These ultrasound waves are delivered to the eye via a specialized handpiece that fits into a self-sealing incision, which is less than 2.5 millimeters wide.
 The ophthalmologist then gently removes the fragmented lens using a soft vacuum.

-After the lens is removed, the ophthalmologist inserts an artificial intraocular lens (IOL) into the eye.
-This IOL is placed in the same support structure where the natural lens was once positioned at the front of the eye.
+After the lens is removed, the ophthalmologist inserts an artificial intraocular lens (IOL) into the eye, just like in traditional cataract surgery, but with improved precision and faster recovery.
+This intraocular lens (IOL) is placed in the same support structure where the natural lens was once positioned at the front of the eye.

 Intraocular lens options